MaximeKjaer/kjaer.io/_posts/2018-09-18-tree-structured-data.md

 \left\{ X = a, Y; \quad Y = b, X | \epsilon \right\} \\
 $$

-A small reminder on regular vs. context-free grammars: regular grammars are decidable (we can check for inclusion with a DFA), while context-free grammars are undecidable (we cannot check for inclusion in $a^n b^n$ with a DFA, for instance).
+A small reminder on regular vs. context-free grammars: regular grammars are decidable (we can check for inclusion with a DFA), while context-free grammars may be undecidable (we cannot check for inclusion in $a^n b^n$ with a DFA, for instance).

+Note that regular grammars are a subset of context-free grammars; checking whether a context-free grammar is regular is undecidable.

-Within the class of regular grammars, there are three subclasses of interest, in order of specificity (each of these is a subset of the classes above):
+Within the class of regular grammars, there are three subclasses of interest.
+Therefore, we have four classes, which are, in order of increasing specificity (each of these is a subset of the classes above):

 1. Context-free
 2. Regular